RustamSafiulin/mnemo_designer/README.md

 # mnemo_designer
-Vector graphic editor written by Qt 5.4 using QGraphics framework.
+Vector graphic editor written by Qt 5.4 using QGraphics framework for build HMI mnemoschemes.